Born 1990 in Waldshut, Germany, the artist Gian-Martino Cecere spent his

 Selected Group Exhibitions

-Manabamate, a cura di/curated by Giacinta di Pietrantonio, Artist residence, BOCSart, Cosenza, Italy
+Manabamate, curated by Giacinto di Pietrantonio, Artist residence, BOCSart, Cosenza, Italy

 Fortezza Borbonica, Civitella del Tronto, Italy

-Urbino, Data /Fortezza Borbonica, Civitella del Tronto, Italy
+Urbino, Data /Fortezza Borbonica, Civitella del Tronto, Italy, Urbino

 Premio Benelli per l'arte, 1 classificato, 1 place, Sculpture Prize, Urbino, Italy